 What are the G1 licence restrictions in Ontario?

-Although you’ve completed Step One of this two-step process, there are many G1 driving restrictions at this level, including:
+Although you’ve completed Step One of this two-step process, there are many G1 licence restrictions at this level, including:

 - You are not allowed to drive alone in the vehicle at any time.
 According to ontario.ca, “Level One of graduated licensing holders may drive Class G vehicles with an accompanying fully-licensed driver with at least four years driving experience.
 Subject to certain conditions.”
 Only this individual is allowed to sit in the front seat with you, with a blood-alcohol level of less than .05%.
 The accompanying driver’s licence may have demerit points, but it cannot be suspended.